sariah-shoe/Toy-Shell/README.md

-# Sariah Shoemaker COMP-2362 BlockChain Cover Sheet
+# Sariah Shoemaker COMP-2362 Toy Shell Cover Sheet

 A Makefile is included in the ZIP.
 This Makefile will compile both my shell and addNum (a program that shell can execute.)